Dental Implants in Toronto

 Listen to our Radio Spot

 Consultation: During the initial phase of the dental implant process, imaging and medical and dental histories are gathered to give us a clear picture of your current health.
-We then explore treatment options with you to formulate a plan that ensures that both your health goals and budgetary needs are met.
+We then answer any questions you may have and explore treatment options with you to formulate a plan that ensures that both your health goals and budgetary needs are met.

 Extraction: The next step is to have the tooth in question extracted.
 In some cases, we may be able to place the implant at the same time of extraction.
 In others, bone grafting will be required prior to implant placement.
 (See next step.)